Gexkill/sweng2/TP/src/index.md

 ## 2.4.
 Sequence of Component/function Integration
 ### 2.4.1.
 Software Integration Sequence
 Here under, the integration sequence that will be applied can be seen.
-We can observer that the bottom-up has been respected in vast majority of the cases.
+We can observe that the bottom-up has been respected in the majority of the cases.

 ![Controller integration sequence][controllers]